Egg Salad is bright, fresh, and packed with flavor. Whether piled onto bread, wrapped in a pita, or served with crackers, it’s always a hit.

 I love using this microplane for zesting the lemon and then a citrus juicer for juicing it.

-- Load up on herbs: Fresh herbs add brightness and depth.
+- Load up on herbs: Fresh herbs add brightness.
 Green onions or chives, parsley, and dill work great.

-- Don’t skimp on salt: Essential for any egg dish—Egg Salad is no exception!
+- Don’t skimp on salt: Eggs need salt—Egg Salad is no exception!

 Storage